aleenashahid21/aleenashahid21/README.md

 **📋 [ENROLLIX](https://github.com/aleenashahid21/ENROLLIX)**

-A project focused on streamlining and simplifying the course enrollment process.
+A project focused on streamlining and simplifying the enrollment process.

 `Python` `SQL` `React`